 Wealth and poverty

-About 85% of the country’s population relies on subsistence farming.
+About 85% of the country’s population make a living from farming.
 Foreign investors control the minerals, timber and fish sectors.
-Manufacturing is limited, which means high unemployment in the towns, and nearly two-fifths of the population live in poverty.
+Manufacturing is limited, which means high unemployment in the towns, and about 37% of the population live in poverty.
 Declining prices have reduced export income and increased debt.
-About 40% of the population live below the poverty line (less than US$1 a day).
-Papua New Guinea ranks 137 out of 195 countries in the United Nations Development Programme’s Human Development Index and 95 out of 149 on the Global Peace Index.

 Education and work